 So, the season of Advent is a season of preparation and waiting:

-Check out our Advent book, A Thrill of Hope: Celebrating Advent at Home (Revised and Expanded for 2020), by Ashley Wallace, for more ideas about how to observe Advent with friends and family!
+Check out our Advent book, The Liturgical Home: Advent, by Ashley Wallace, for more ideas about how to observe Advent with friends and family!

 - Keep an Advent calendar